 God heard her silent cries, that’s for certain.

 Mary never saw Gwen, or heard of her again after that night at the hospital.
-She never knew what happened to make that woman disappear from her and Peter’s life, but she knew something did happen that night.
+She never knew what happened to make that woman disappear from her and Peter’s life, but she knew something did happen that night or shortly afterward.
 Something sinister and destabilizing, which God stayed with a slight movement of His little finger.

 Many years and many buckets of tears later, Mary would realize, coming from an uncomplicated, straightforward, rural background, she never knew that human beings could be capable of such shameless, incessant evil.
-Maybe, if she had not known Zeena and her husband; Peter too, and especially immoral and loose women like Gwen, she would never have known that such wickedness and lovelessness existed in this world.
+Maybe, if she had not known Zeena and her husband — Peter, and especially immoral and loose women like Gwen, she would never have known that such wickedness and lovelessness existed in this world.

 Zeena and Charles were not just drinking and causing havoc in Peter’s home, but in their own house too.
-They were fighting with each other endlessly, finding fault with Mary, (she was either too fat or too thin; too clever or too stupid; too energetic or too lazy,) and all the while, they seemingly remained oblivious to their shameless, stressful disturbances on the couple’s life.
+They were fighting with each other endlessly, finding fault with Mary, (she was either too fat or too thin; too clever or too stupid; too energetic or too lazy, too clean or too dirty,) and all the while, they seemingly remained oblivious to their shameless, stressful disturbances on the couple’s life.

 For instance, late one Saturday afternoon, when Peter and Mary were treating a house full of guests to a home movie, (it was before the days of television,) the parents brought a male ‘friend’ named Gert with them, but Manson was too drunk to get out the car.
 Zeena and Gert left him to sleep in the car and snuggled close together on the couch between the other guests.
 They were quite drunk, and Zeena rested her head sleepily on the man’s shoulder.
 In a most familiar way, every now and again, Gert took her packet of cigarettes from between her folded legs, lit them each one, and pushed the packet back between her legs.